tweidinger/presentations/raw/Tauri-2-secure-edition.iapresenter/text.md

 Both have different nuanced approaches to achieving this goal, and you should evaluate which approach makes sense in your threat model.

-To find out on whose shoulders you stand, you can use the `cargo supply chain' tool.
+To find out on whose shoulders you stand, you can use the `cargo supply chain` tool.

+It shows you every org and individual being able to publish a dependency you are using.
 This knowledge can be used as a reality check and to find out who you should be supporting.

 ---
 ## Upstream JavaScript
 	`npm audit`
+	That's it?

 We have at least one more ecosystem to worry about.
-The JavaScript ecosystem, with its common `npm` packages, is at least as complex as the Rust crate system, but has even fewer projects to address supply chain issues.
+The JavaScript ecosystem, with its common `npm` packages, is at least as complex as the Rust crate system, but has even fewer integrated projects to address supply chain issues.

 There are commercial and free services like `snyk` or `socket.dev` that will analyse your dependencies and alert you when dependency attacks are detected, but they are not a general recommendation for every project and you should find out which service suits your application.

-A simple tool that you are probably familiar with is `npm audit', which is similar to `cargo audit' and highlights known vulnerabilities in your dependencies.
+The only generic tool that you are probably familiar with is `npm audit`, which is similar to `cargo audit` and highlights known vulnerabilities in your dependencies.

-This output is rarely "all good" due to the fast pace of the JavaScript package ecosystem.
-You will need to manually evaluate each warning to see if it really affects your project.

 There are several guides to hardening npm, relying on lock files, preventing typo squatting, auditing build scripts, but all of these require the developer to apply them in a correct and nuanced way, so I encourage you to do your own research and apply them to your project if necessary.

 ---
 ## Development
 	It's Your Responsibility